Macedonia (terminology): Linguistics

 As language is one of the elements tied in with national identity, the same disputes that are voiced over demographics are also found in linguistics.
 There are two main disputes about the use of the word Macedonian to describe a linguistic phenomenon, be it a language or a dialect:

-The origins of the Ancient Macedonian language are currently debated.
-At this time it is not conclusively determined whether the language/dialect was a Greek dialect related to Doric Greek or Aeolic Greek dialects among others, a sibling language of ancient Greek forming a Hellenic (i.e. Greco-Macedonian) supergroup, or viewed as an Indo-European language which is a close cousin to Greek (and perhaps somewhat related to Thracian or Phrygian languages).
-The scientific community generally agrees that, although sources are available (e.g. Hesychius' lexicon, Pella curse tablet) there is no decisive evidence to exclude any of the above hypotheses.
+The classification of Ancient Macedonian is still debated.
+At this time it is not conclusively determined whether it was an Ancient Greek dialect, either Doric Greek or Aeolic Greek, a sister language of Ancient Greek forming a Hellenic (i.e. Greco-Macedonian) supergroup, or viewed as an Indo-European language which is a close cousin to Greek (and perhaps somewhat related to Thracian or Phrygian languages) by some older theories.
+The epigraphic activity and the archaeological discoveries in the Greek region of Macedonia during the last decades has brought to light documents, among which are the first texts written in Macedonian, such as the Pella curse tablet.
+Based on the conclusions drawn by several studies and findings, Emilio Crespo and other scholars suggest that Ancient Macedonian was a Northwest Doric dialect.
+Nonetheless, the volume of surviving public and private inscriptions that have been discovered shows that the main language of formal discourse and official communication in Ancient Macedonia was Attic and then Koine Greek.